-Your own cloud video surveillance service – Xeoma Pro Your Cloud
+Guide to working with your own cloud video surveillance service Xeoma Pro Your Cloud

 Xeoma Pro Your Cloud Manual

-As soon as the program is installed, the admin page will be opened in browser by default.
-Default credentials for browser access are admin/admin.
-We recommend to change these credentials to stronger ones.
-You can do that by clicking the username in the top panel.
+As soon as the program is installed, the admin page will be opened in a browser by default (or you can enter the web admin page in a browser manually – http://localhost:10090/ (or replace ‘localhost’ with your server’s IP address)).
+Default credentials for the browser access are admin/admin.
+We recommend changing these credentials to the stronger ones.
+You can do that in “Global settings”.

 Xeoma Cloud will take you back to the Main page.

 List of users is a window where you can view and change current users and their permissions.

 Global settings is the menu where you can activate licenses and set up general rules for the Cloud service.

 Logged-in User will always let you know as what user you are logged in.
 Click on it to change the access data.